-A34.
+A29.
 In regulatory disclosure regimes, disclosures specified in the relevant laws or regulations are adequate for reporting to the regulator.
 Disclosure in the GHG statement of such matters as the following may be necessary in voluntary reporting situations for intended users to understand the significant judgments made in preparing the GHG statement:

-(a) Which operations are included in the entity’s organizational boundary, and the method used for determining that boundary if the applicable criteria allow a choice between different methods (see paragraph A32–A33);
+(a) Which operations are included in the entity’s organizational boundary, and the method used for determining that boundary if the applicable criteria allow a choice between different methods (see paragraphs A27–A28);

 (b) Significant quantification methods and reporting policies selected, including: